Star Wars Battlefront II (2017 video game): "Pride and accomplishment" comment

 On November 12, 2017, a Reddit user complained that although they spent to purchase the Deluxe Edition of the game, Darth Vader remained inaccessible for play and the use of this character required 60,000 credits.
 Players estimated that it would take 40 hours of "grinding" to accumulate enough credits to unlock a single hero.
 In response to the community's backlash, EA's Community Team defended the controversial changes by saying their intent to make users earn credits to unlock heroes was to give users "a sense of pride and accomplishment" after unlocking a hero.
-This response frustrated many Reddit users, resulting in hundreds of negative replies and a comment score of negative 667,821, making it the most downvoted comment in the site's history.
+This response frustrated many Reddit users, resulting in hundreds of negative replies and a comment score of more than -667,000 (as of August 2026), making it the most downvoted comment in the site's history.
 In 2019, the comment was inducted into the Guinness World Records.
 In response to the community's outrage, EA lowered the cost of credits to unlock heroes by 75%.
 However, the credits awarded for completing the campaign were also reduced.

 On the day before release, EA disabled microtransactions entirely, citing players' concerns that they gave buyers unfair advantages.
 They stated their intent to reintroduce them at a later date after unspecified changes had been made.
 The uproar from social media and poor press reception on its microtransactions had a negative impact on EA's share price which dropped by 2.5% on the launch day of the game.
 Analysts in Wall Street also lowered their expectations of the game's financial prospects.
 A Wall Street analyst writing for CNBC noted how video games are still the cheapest entertainment medium per hour of use, and even with the added microtransactions, playing Battlefront II was still notably cheaper than paying to see the theatrical release of a film.
 By the end of November 2017, EA had lost $3 billion in stock value since the launch of the game.
 On March 16, 2018, developer DICE announced an overhaul for the progression and economic system.
 Loot crates will only contain credits, one of the in-game currencies, and cosmetic items while crystals, the other in-game currency, can be bought solely to purchase cosmetic items for characters in the game.
 Progression for player abilities, or "Star Cards", is now linear as players must play a certain class or hero to unlock a "Skill Point" for that trooper or hero, which can then be used to purchase a new card or upgrade one the player already owns.
 The first part of this update was released on March 21, which included permanently unlocking all heroes and vehicles for players regardless of progression, while the second part was released in April.